GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

 Mutation `updatePost` receives the post's HTML content.
 Then, we must:

-- Retrieve the post's `sourceContent`
+- Retrieve the post's `contentSource`
 - Apply transformations, replacing the original URLs with the converted URLs
 - Store the adapted content